 There are no promo images for this game

 There are no critic reviews for this game.

 There are currently no topics for this game.

-TriviaMike Oldfield's goal in creating Maestro was not to make money, although there is a £14.75 charge for the full version (downloadable, or £18.00 to receive a CD by mail).
-A free demo is also available for download.
+InspirationMike Oldfield's primary goal in creating Maestro was not to make money (although in 2004 there was a £14.75 charge for the full downloadable version or £18.00 to receive a CD by mail).
 Oldfield's main goal, as with Tr3s Lunas, was to offer a different gaming experience from the mainstream.
 An enjoyable, non-violent, holistic experience.

 Related Web Sites

 - Maestro (The official website for Maestro.
 Here you can download either the full version or the demo, purchase the full version, see screenshots and learn more about the game.)